synodical/movie-site/README.md

 4. Type " npm install " inside the client directory ( Download Front-end Dependencies )

-If you have problem, feel free to John Ahn
+If you have problem, feel free to ask John Ahn

 You can watch the tutorial for this app.